 $150K

-Average restaurant fit-out cost in Australia
+Typical mid-market restaurant fit-out cost in Australia (Restaurant & Catering National Association benchmarks)

 5 years